jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
 We will understand what we should be doing, be able to ask informed questions, and of course, fight back if we think something is wrong.

-Most vitally, everyone will be held accountable for their actions.
+Most vitally, with digital records of communication, everyone will be held accountable for their actions.

 However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation.
 Only then will we end antagonism and bring-on the era of mass-collaboration.